freecodecamp-wellington/freecodecamp-wellington.github.io/.github/PULL_REQUEST_TEMPLATE.md

 * After the first line, use markdown to concisely summarize the implementation.
   * This isn't in leiu of comments, and it assumes the reader isn't intimately familar with code structure.
 * If the change closes an issue, note that at the end of the commit description ex.
 "Fixes #345"
-  * GitHub will automatically close change with this syntax.
+  * GitHub will automatically close changes with this syntax.